ulixee/platform/datastore/docs/overview/concepts.md

 ## Deployable

-Datastores can be packaged up and deployed as a "unit" to a Ulixee Miner.
+Datastores can be packaged up and deployed as a "unit" to a Ulixee CloudNode.
 You can query using the [Stream](https://ulixee.org/docs/stream) library.
-By deploying to a Miner, Datastores are able to run very efficiently - the code is cached, all individual commands for the Datastore Runners are run on the Miner and do not need serialization/transport to a Client.
+By deploying to a CloudNode, Datastores are able to run very efficiently - the code is cached, all individual commands for the Datastore Runners are run on the CloudNode and do not need serialization/transport to a Client.
 The only necessary communications are an "input" and the resulting "output" as a response.